garrandall/popular-music-data/tracks/move-it-like-this-k7.md

 And he says:
 "I love the way you look at me, I love your smile
 Why don't you come and talk to me just for a while?
-Give me your love, oohhh give me your love
+Give me your love, oh give me your love
 Why don't you come and talk to me, give me your love?
 And we can move it like this"

-Aaahhhhhhh (baby thats a what I like)
+Ah (baby thats a what I like)
-Aaahhhhhhh (baby thats a what I like)
+Ah (baby thats a what I like)
-Aaahhhhhhh (baby thats a what I like)
+Ah (baby thats a what I like)
-Aaahhhhhhh (baby thats a what I like)
+Ah (baby thats a what I like)

 And now the hours go by fast